-ENG 100 Composition (3-0) 3 hrs.
+ENG 100 Composition (3-0)

 Develops skills in writing and using clear, correct English.
 Includes sentence structure, paragraphs, mechanics and reading.
 Concludes with mastery of the well organized, literate essay.
 This course carries no transfer credit.
-Prerequisite: English Placement Exam.
-(NOTE: Cannot be used for Group I or V General Studies requirement for A.A. or A.S. degree.)
+Prerequisite: Satisfactory score on English placement test or ENG 098 with grade of "C" or higher.

 ENG 101 Composition (3-0) 3 hrs.
-College composition emphasizing the organization and development of expository prose.
+Emphasizes the organization and development of expository prose.
 Introduction to the critical reading of selected essays.